github/docs/content/get-started/learning-about-github/faq-about-changes-to-githubs-plans.md

 ## What is the difference between GitHub Free for individual developers and GitHub Free for organizations?

-For details on the differences for each GitHub Free product, see "[{% data variables.product.prodname_dotcom %}'s products](/articles/github-s-products)."
+For details on the differences for each GitHub Free product, see "[{% data variables.product.prodname_dotcom %}'s products](/get-started/learning-about-github/githubs-products)."

 ## How can I get more Actions minutes if I need more than allocated in the GitHub Team plan?

 Most small teams use fewer than 3,000 Actions minutes/month, but some teams might use more.
 If your team needs additional minutes for private repositories, you can increase your spending limit for GitHub Actions.
 Actions minutes and Packages storage are still free for your public repositories.
-For more information, see "[Managing your spending limit for GitHub Actions](/billing/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions)."
+For more information, see "[Managing your spending limit for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions)."

 ## How do the seat limit changes affect me?